zendesk/sunshine-conversations-web/README.md

 ```

 #### destroy()
 Destroys the widget and makes it disappear.
 The widget has to be reinitialized with `init`  to be working again because it also clears up the app token from the widget.
+It will also unbind all listeners you might have with `Smooch.on`.

 ```
 Smooch.destroy();